Collaborative Learning via Prediction Consensus: Proof of Proposition

-And after $t>\tau$, $\Wv^{(t)}=\1 \1^\top \frac{1}{N}$. then we have nodes in $\cB$ has the lower importance in the consensus than nodes in $\cR$. \end{proposition} \begin{proof} First, let us look at the multiplication of two such matrices when $1 <t <\tau$, for any $r \in \cR$ and $b \in \cB$, we have conditions (1)(2)(3) remain to be true for the product $\Wv^{(t)}\Wv^{(t-1)}$.
+\item any node's trust towards a regular node is bigger or equal than its trust towards a low-quality node other than itself: for any $r \in \cR$ and any $b \in \cB$, we have $w^{(t)}_{nr} \geq w^{(t)}_{nb}$ holds as long as $n\neq b$. \end{enumerate} And after $t>\tau$, $\Wv^{(t)}=\1 \1^\top \frac{1}{N}$.
+Then we have nodes in $\cB$ having a lower importance in the consensus than nodes in $\cR$. \end{proposition} \begin{proof} First, let us look at the multiplication of two such matrices when $1 <t <\tau$, for any $r \in \cR$ and $b \in \cB$, we have conditions (1)(2)(3) remain to be true for the product $\Wv^{(t)}\Wv^{(t-1)}$.
 We will verify them one by one in the following part:

-Verification of condition (1): any regular node's column sum is larger than any low-quality node's in $\Wv^{(t)}\Wv^{(t-1)}$.
+\paragraph{Verification of condition (1)}: any regular node's column sum is larger than any low-quality node's in $\Wv^{(t)}\Wv^{(t-1)}$.
 For any $r \in \cR$ and any $b \in \cB$, we have

 (i) holds because $\sum_i w^{(t)}_{in}$ for any $n\in \cR$ is larger than $\sum_i w^{(t)}_{ib}$ for any $b \in \cB$, which follows from condition (1), and $w_{nr}^{(t)}-w_{nb}^{(t)}>0$, which follows from condition (3).